juju/docs/src/en/commands.md

    can be used to disable these checks.
 Use of this option is not recommended as it opens up the possibility of a man-in-the-middle attack.

+   The default identity known to Juju and used by this command is ~/.ssh/id_rsa Options can be passed to the local OpenSSH client (ssh) on platforms where it is available.
+This is done by inserting them between the target and a possible remote command.
+Refer to the ssh man page for an explanation of those options.

    **Examples:**